xwmx/nb/docs/index.markdown

 # search for "example" OR "sample" with option
 nb search "example" --or "sample"

+  # search for items matching both "Example" AND "Sample", and NOT "Demo"
+  nb search "Example" --and "Sample" --not "Demo"

 # search items containing the hashtag "#example"
 nb search "#example"